-Researchers from the Blaydes Maritime Centre of the University of Hull proposed to appraise the archival holdings of the Lloyd’s Register Foundation’s Heritage & Education Centre, as well as records held in selected repositories in east central and north east England (from the Humber to the Tyne).
-The focus of the appraisal is on material relating to the safety of vessels, seafarers, fishermen, passengers and cargoes.
+Researchers from the Blaydes Maritime Centre of the University of Hull proposed to appraise the archival holdings of the Lloyd’s Register Foundation’s Heritage & Education Centre, as well as records held in selected repositories in east central and northeast England (from the Humber to the Tyne).
+The appraisal focuses on material relating to the safety of vessels, seafarers, fishermen, passengers, and cargoes.

 Two contrasting perspectives frame the work.
-First, examination of primary sources generated and preserved by Lloyd’s Register, an organisation engaged primarily in enhancing safety at sea; and assessment of archival material created for various purposes and maintained in the collections of provincial record offices, such as regional newspaper accounts of losses at sea.
+First, an examination of primary sources generated and preserved by Lloyd’s Register and an assessment of archival material related to management committees, ship classification, and human resources.
 Second, the investigation embraces source materials relating to the distant-water trawl fisheries and the merchant shipping industry.

-In considering the various archival materials generated by these different, yet related, activities, the team are testing the evidential quality of a range of primary sources relating to safety in the fisheries and merchant shipping over the long term.
-This is essentially a scoping exercise, designed to help prepare the ground for a large-scale research investigation into the evolving provision and significance of safety at sea since c.1850 -- a project that is being developed by Hull's maritime historians and will greatly benefit from collaboration with HEC colleagues.
+In considering the various archival materials generated by these different yet related activities, the team are testing the evidential quality of a range of primary sources relating to safety in the fisheries and merchant shipping over the long term.
+The appraisal is a scoping exercise designed to help prepare the ground for a large-scale research investigation into the evolving provision and significance of safety at sea since the mid-19th Century.

-Preliminary findings from the initial appraisal and discussions at a workshop in June 2019, concluded that the HEC archive has huge potential, which cataloguing would help to unlock.
-A wide variety of projects could be informed by the archive, in some cases complemented by other collections, which could give new insights into aspects of merchant shipping, shipbuilding and marine resource extraction from the eighteenth century to the present.
+Preliminary findings from the initial appraisal and discussions concluded that the HEC archive has vast potential, which cataloguing would help to unlock.
+A wide variety of projects could be informed by the archive, in some cases complemented by other collections, which could give new insights into merchant shipping, shipbuilding and marine resource extraction from the 18th century to the present.